Skip to content

 Mini-FAQ

-• What software automates this? — VNWA Tools, nanoVNA-Saver, scikit-rf (Python), Keysight ADS, and MATLAB RF Toolbox can all calculate Y₂₁ and ZDUT automatically.
+• What software automates this? — VNWA Tools, nanoVNA-Saver, scikit-rf, Keysight ADS, and MATLAB RF Toolbox can compute Y₂₁ and ZDUT automatically.

-• How do I choose the fixture capacitors? — Start with 100 pF NP0 caps to ground on both ports.
-If the measured fixture looks too inductive, increase capacitance slightly.
+• How do I choose the fixture capacitors? — Start with 100 pF NP0.
+If the fixture response appears inductive, increase slightly.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.